Research: Epiphone serial numbers and production estimates (1931–1956)

 55335 | Blackstone |

-Note that batch sizes varied considerably – from possibly a single special order instrument up to a hundred or more instruments of the same model in a consecutive SN range.
+Note that batch sizes varied considerably – from possibly one single special order model to more than a hundred instruments of the same model in a consecutive SN range.
 4

 4. Reconstructing model production data – filling SN gaps through interpolation + extrapolation